reaper699/lisk-docs/BinaryInstall.md

 # Installing Lisk (from Binaries)

 This tutorial describes how to install the Lisk using pre-built binary packages.
-It is built under the assumption you are deploying Lisk for Main Net.
+It is built under the assumption you are deploying Lisk for the main network.

 ## 1. Prepare your System